-- PERMAS control center: This is a graphical user interface to submit a PERMAS or VisPER job and to set the most common job parameters.
-It also support data handling and job control (see Fig. 195), in detail: - Opens and edit an existing PERMAS control file (.uci) or creates a new one. - View PERMAS protocol and result files (.pro/.res). - Archive Job activates the pack\permas\job script to build an archive containing the complete control and input files of the current control file (.uci). - Extracts complete example jobs from PERMAS Examples Manual for trial and inspection.
+- PERMAS control center: This is a graphical user interface to handle simulation workflows.
+E.g to submit a PERMAS or VisPER job and to set the most common job parameters, or to include further tools to the chain.
+It also support data handling and job control (see Fig. 205), in detail: - Opens and edit an existing PERMAS control file (.uci) or creates a new one. - View PERMAS protocol and result files (.pro/.res). - Archive Job activates the pack_permas_job script to build an archive containing the complete control and input files of the current control file (.uci). - Extracts complete example jobs from PERMAS Examples Manual for trial and inspection.